John Davies (author)

 John Davies (23 October 1868 – 15 March 1940) was a Welsh author from Betws yn Rhos, near Abergele.
 Davies received his education from the Liverpool Institute.
-He was employed for many years as a cleric for the Great Western Railway at Newport, Cardiff and Bridgwater.
+He was employed for many years as a clerk for the Great Western Railway at Newport, Cardiff and Bridgwater.
 Following his retirement he travelled widely, examining manuscripts and collecting materials with the intention of producing a substantial biography of the 18th-century antiquary Moses Williams.
 The work was completed and published in 1937 by the University of Wales Press.

 Davies died in Cardiff in March 1940 and was buried at Llanishen.